connorlbark/go-search/README.md

 to the goal node.

 Pre-made Grid environments:
-- Corners: Simply has to traverse to the corner
+- `corners`: Simply has to traverse to the corner
-- Maze: Basic maze
+- `maze`: Basic maze

 ### StateEnvironment